vladp72/iffl/README.md

-# iffl

-C++ container for Intrusive Flat Forward List
+Intrusive Flat Forward List for POD types

-Intrusive Flat Forward List for POD elements Implements intrusive flat forward list (iffl). https://github.com/vladp72/iffl/tree/master/include
+This header only library that implements intrusive flat forward list (iffl).

+https://github.com/vladp72/iffl/tree/master/include

 Often times when dealing with OS or just C interface we need to pass in or parse a linked list of variable size structs organized into a linked list in a buffer.
 This header only library provides an algorithm for safe parsing such a collection, iterators for going over trusted collection, and a container for manipulating this list (push/pop/erase/insert/sort/merge/etc).
 To facilitate usage across C interface container also supports attach (a.k.a adopt ) buffer and detach buffer (you would need a custom allocator both sides would agree on).

 This container is designed to contain element of following general structure: that can be used to enumerate over previously validated buffer

                       ------------------------------------------------------------
                       |                                                          |
                       |                                                          V
  | <fields> | offset to next element | <offsets of data> | [data] | [padding] || [next element] ...
  |                        header                         | [data] | [padding] || [next element] ...

 Examples are from Windows, but I am sure there is plenty of samples in Unix:

-FILE_FULL_EA_INFORMATION
+typedef struct _FILE_FULL_EA_INFORMATION {
+  ULONG  NextEntryOffset; // intrusive hook with offset of the next element UCHAR  Flags;
+  UCHAR  EaNameLength;
+  USHORT EaValueLength;
+  CHAR   EaName[1];
+} FILE_FULL_EA_INFORMATION, *PFILE_FULL_EA_INFORMATION;
 https:docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/wdm/ns-wdm-_file_full_ea_information

-FILE_NOTIFY_EXTENDED_INFORMATION
+typedef struct _FILE_NOTIFY_EXTENDED_INFORMATION {
+  DWORD         NextEntryOffset; // intrusive hook with offset of the next element DWORD         Action;
+  LARGE_INTEGER CreationTime;
+  LARGE_INTEGER LastModificationTime;
+  LARGE_INTEGER LastChangeTime;
+  LARGE_INTEGER LastAccessTime;
+  LARGE_INTEGER AllocatedLength;
+  LARGE_INTEGER FileSize;
+  DWORD         FileAttributes;
+  DWORD         ReparsePointTag;
+  LARGE_INTEGER FileId;
+  LARGE_INTEGER ParentFileId;
+  DWORD         FileNameLength;
+  WCHAR         FileName[1];
+} FILE_NOTIFY_EXTENDED_INFORMATION, *PFILE_NOTIFY_EXTENDED_INFORMATION;
 https:docs.microsoft.com/en-us/windows/desktop/api/winnt/ns-winnt-_file_notify_extended_information

-WIN32_FIND_DATA
-https:docs.microsoft.com/en-us/windows/desktop/api/minwinbase/ns-minwinbase-_win32_find_dataa

-FILE_INFO_BY_HANDLE_CLASS
-https:msdn.microsoft.com/en-us/8f02e824-ca41-48c1-a5e8-5b12d81886b5
-output for the following information classes FileIdBothDirectoryInfo
+output for the following information classes from FILE_INFO_BY_HANDLE_CLASS https:msdn.microsoft.com/en-us/8f02e824-ca41-48c1-a5e8-5b12d81886b5

+FileIdBothDirectoryInfo
 FileIdBothDirectoryRestartInfo
 FileIoPriorityHintInfo